drashland/website-v2/docs/sinco/v3.x/2_tutorials/2_client/2_visit_pages.md

 - https://github.com
 - www.google.com

-If there was an error navigating to the page (page doesn't exist), then Sinco will throw an error, but will close all resources before doing so.
+If there was an error navigating to the page (page does not exist), then Sinco will throw an error, but will close all resources before doing so.

 In this tutorial, you will:

-- Create a headless browser instance; and
+- Create a headless browser instance;
-- Go to a website;
+- Go to a website; and
 - Assert the url is correct.

 ## Folder Structure End State